Clippers send Knicks to 50th loss with 128-107 victory

 The Clippers’ 38-point lead in the second quarter was their largest of the game.

-“We were in mud,” Knicks coach David Fizdale said.
-“No matter who I put out there they were just heavy-legged and just really out of it mentally.
-It was a total lack of competitive preparation.”

-With most of the Clippers’ starters resting in the fourth, Montrezl Harrell scored 10 of his 18 points.
+With most of the starters resting in the fourth, Montrezl Harrell scored 10 of his 18 points for the Clippers.
 Lou Williams added 18 points.
 Ivica Zubac had 11 rebounds and Patrick Beverley added 10 rebounds.

 The Knicks outscored the Clippers 61-46 in the second half when they were in catch-up mode.